 The checkboxes indicate the logic level of the various bits in the registers.
-A checked box is equivalent to logic '1' while an unchecked box is equivalent to a logic '0'.
+A checked box is equivalent to logic '1' while an unchecked box is equivalent to logic '0'.
 The logic level can be changed by single clicking on the checkbox.
-If Auto Write is enabled (checked), Win-I2CUSB will write the new value to the device shown in the Address box.
-The checkboxes will also be updated when a new value is read by Win-I2CUSB, or when the value in the edit boxes are changed.
+If Auto Write is enabled (checked), USB-to-I2C will write the new value to the device shown in the Address box.
+The checkboxes will also be updated when a new value is read by USB-to-I2C, or when the value in the edit boxes is changed.